mstumpf585/PIPL/README.md

 apt-get install libssl-dev
 ```

-To publish to the broker the application is dependent apon MQTT Paho libraries which can be found
+To publish to the broker the application is dependent on MQTT Paho libraries which can be found
 [here](https://eclipse.org/paho/clients/c/) along with a easy to follow tutorial on how to build it.

 ### Building
-Once you have Paho up and running you should be able to build the PIPL applicaition after cloneing this repo on to the BeagleBone run the following
+Once you have Paho up and running you should be able to build the PIPL application  after cloning  this repo on to the BeagleBone run the following

 ```
 cd PIPL/quadCount